Estimated reading time: 3 minutes

 This feature allows you to handle reverse proxy headers to get information about the original request when it’s behind a proxy.

 Forwardedheader (RFC 7239)

 Only install these features if you have a reverse proxy supporting these headers serving your requests.
 In other cases, a client will be able to manipulate these headers.

 These features don’t require any special configuration.

 You can install any of the two depending on your reverse proxy,

 favor it whenever possible.

-You can see all the available request properties in the Requests page.
+You can see all the available request properties on the Requests page.

 You can read the raw or local request information, read from the received normal

-headers and socket properties, that corresponds to the proxy request
+headers and socket properties, that correspond to the proxy request

 val scheme = request.local.scheme val version = request.local.version val port = request.local.port val host = request.local.host val uri = request.local.uri val method = request.local.method val remoteHost = request.local.method